10 Yellowstone National Park Must-See Attractions

 West Thumb Geyser Basin and Yellowstone Lake

-Located in the Southeast area of the park, the West Thumb Basin and Yellowstone Lake is another must-see attraction in the park!
+Located in the Southeast area of the park, the West Thumb Basin and Yellowstone Lake are another must-see attraction in the park!

 Walk the boardwalk to spot many geysers and hot springs including Abyss Pool, Black Pool, Twin Geyser, Painted Pool, Lakeshore Geyser, and Fishing Cone, to name a few.